spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-dynamic-stores-feature.md

 {% endinfo_block %}

-### 2) Set up configuration
+### 3) Set up configuration

 {% info_block warningBox "Configuration stores.php" %}

 Before dynamic store was introduced, configuration for the store was stored in the file `config/Shared/stores.php`.
-Since the dynamic store is now enabled, configuration for the store is stored in the database, making the file `config/Shared/stores.php` deprecated.
+Since the dynamic store is now enabled, configuration for the store is stored in the database, making the files `config/Shared/stores.php` and `config/Shared/default_store.php` deprecated.

-The default store configuration will now be imported using new data import modules such as StoreDataImport, LocaleDataImport and CountryDataImport.
+The default store configuration will now be imported using new data import modules such as `StoreDataImport`, `LocaleDataImport` and `CountryDataImport`.
 These modules will populate the store configuration in the database.
-New major modules, namely Locale and Country, have been introduced and they are responsible for extending store data and configuring it in the database.

 {% endinfo_block %}

-#### Deploy file changes
+#### Deploy and configuration file changes

 1. Define the region stores context by domain